-'14.
-(1) A subject person having the control of assets belonging to a client shall safeguard such assets and the interest of the client therein.

-(7) The subject person shall make appropriate arrangements for the protection of clients' assets held under control and shall ensure that such assets are placed under adequate systems to safeguard such assets from damage, misappropriation or other loss and which permit the delivery of such assets only in accordance with the terms and conditions of the agreement entered into with the client.'
+- "14.
+(1) A subject person having the control of assets belonging to a client shall safeguard such assets and the interest of the client therein. - ••• - (7) The subject person shall make appropriate arrangements for the protection of clients' assets held under control and shall ensure that such assets are placed under adequate systems to safeguard such assets from damage, misappropriation or other loss and which permit the delivery of such assets only in accordance with the terms and conditions of the agreement entered into with the client."

-The Arbiter is of the view that for the general fiduciary obligations to apply in the context of the VFA ACT, there must be something which is truly out of the ordinary and which should really act in a conspicuous manner as an out of norm transaction which triggers the application of such general fiduciary duties.
+The Arbiter is of the view that for the general fiduciary obligations to apply in the context of the VFA ACT there must be something which is truly out of the ordinary and which should really act in a conspicuous manner as an out of norm transaction which triggers the application of such general fiduciary duties.

-No such out of norm event can be claimed during the short period of some 2/3 months when the fraudulent transfers were happening in relatively very small quantity values.
+No such out of norm event can be claimed during the short period of some three months when the fraudulent transfers were happening in relatively consistent quantity values in funds transferred from Complainant's account with his French Bank.